mint85/Jeopardy-jService-API-Project/README.md

-# Random Jeopardy clues using jService API
+# Random Jeopardy Clues

-This is an app that displays a randomly selected Jeopardy clue from a database that contains over 156,000 clues that have been used on the show.
+This is an app that displays a randomly selected Jeopardy clue from the jService API that contains over 156,000 clues that have been used on the show throughout the years.

 ## Technologies Used:
 <ul>